-In case you decide to store it in the fridge, make sure that you place an aluminium foil in the container.
+In case you decide to store it in the fridge, make sure that you place an aluminum foil in the container.
 Keep the fudge pieces on the foil with some distance and cover it again with another layer of foil.
 Keep doing so until the box is filled and then store it!

 Also Try: Candy Corn Recipe with Ingredients